The POWER Act

 Protect Our Workers from Exploitation and Retaliation Act

-In November 2015, Rep. Judy Chu (D-CA) and Sen. Robert Menendez (D-NJ) reintroduced the Protect Our Workers from Exploitation and Retaliation (POWER) Act, which provides critical labor protections for some of our country’s most vulnerable workers—immigrants—and contains vital safeguards against retaliation by employers.
+In May 2018, Rep. Judy Chu (D-CA) and Sen. Robert Menendez (D-NJ) reintroduced the Protect Our Workers from Exploitation and Retaliation (POWER) Act, which provides critical labor protections for some of our country’s most vulnerable workers — immigrants — and contains vital safeguards against retaliation by employers.
 The Senate version of the bill is S. 2929; the House of Representatives version is H.R.
 5225.

 Too often when immigrant workers assert their labor or civil rights or organize for better working conditions, they face threats of immigration enforcement from unscrupulous employers seeking to silence them.
 This retaliation undercuts workers’ ability to enforce their rights and results in more dangerous workplaces and lower wages for all workers.

 POWER’s Key Provisions

 - U visas for victims of retaliation.
 The POWER Act would expand eligibility for a U visa to certain workers involved in a workplace claim who reasonably fear or have actually been threatened with force, physical restraint, serious harm, or other abuses.
 In addition, the bill expands which law enforcement agencies are able to certify to include relevant state and local investigative authorities to meet current realities of workplace abuse.

 - Stay of removal and employment authorization.
 Workers who have filed or who are material witnesses in a workplace claim may receive a stay of removal and employment authorization until the workplace claim is resolved.
 This would allow labor law enforcement agencies such as the U.S. Department of Labor (DOL) to more effectively prosecute employers who break the law.